joonasmmp/joonasmmp.github.io/content/kurssit/ena01tehtavat/liikkuvat_alkutesti.md

-  new Question("Oletko aina myöhässä?", ["Always are you late?", "Are always you late?", "Are you always late?"], "Are you always late?"), new Question("Oletko koskaan nähnyt kuuta?", ["Have ever you seen the moon?", "Have you ever seen the moon?", "Ever seen the moon have you?"], "Have you ever seen the moon?"), new Question("En aina pidä tenniksestä", ["I always don't like tennis", "I don't always like tennis", "I don't like always tennis"], "I don't always like tennis"), new Question("Menen aina sinne", ["I go there always", "I go always there", "I always go there"], "I alway go there"), new Question("Siellä on aina mukavaa", ["It always is fun there", "It is always fun there", "There is always fun"], "It is always fun there"), new Question("Syön harvoin kasviksia", ["I seldom eat vegetables", "I eat seldom vegetables", "I eat vegetables seldom"], "I seldom eat vegetables"), new Question("Käyn usein kalassa", ["I frequently go fishing", "I go frequently fishing", "Frequently go I fishing"], "I frequently go fishing"),
+  new Question("Oletko aina myöhässä?", ["Always are you late?", "Are always you late?", "Are you always late?"], "Are you always late?"), new Question("Oletko koskaan nähnyt kuuta?", ["Have ever you seen the moon?", "Have you ever seen the moon?", "Ever seen the moon have you?"], "Have you ever seen the moon?"), new Question("En aina pidä tenniksestä", ["I always don't like tennis", "I don't always like tennis", "I don't like always tennis"], "I don't always like tennis"), new Question("Menen aina sinne", ["I go there always", "I go always there", "I always go there"], "I always go there"), new Question("Siellä on aina mukavaa", ["It always is fun there", "It is always fun there", "There is always fun"], "It is always fun there"), new Question("Syön harvoin kasviksia", ["I seldom eat vegetables", "I eat seldom vegetables", "I eat vegetables seldom"], "I seldom eat vegetables"), new Question("Käyn usein kalassa", ["I frequently go fishing", "I go frequently fishing", "Frequently go I fishing"], "I frequently go fishing"),